 - Act on issues identified in your facilities and/or supply chain

-- Implement a human rights due diligence system appropriate to your own commercial activities
+- Implement a human rights (based on the above mentioned OECD guidance) due diligence system appropriate to your own commercial activities

 - Move consistently toward good practice actions, including publication of your own actions